-All of a sudden, a big bear was approaching them.
+All of a sudden, a big bear approached them.
 One of the friends quickly climbed a nearby tree, leaving the other friend behind.

-The other friend did not know how to climb, and instead, followed common sense.
+The other friend did not know how to climb and instead used common sense.
 He laid down on the ground and remained there, breathless, pretending to be dead.

 The bear approached the friend lying on the ground.
 The animal started to smell his ear before slowly wandering off again because bears never touch those who are dead.